Kallmann syndrome: History

 Kallmann syndrome was first described by name in a paper published in 1944 by Franz Josef Kallmann, a German-American geneticist.
-The link between anosmia and hypogonadism had already been noted by Spanish doctor Aureliano Maestre de San Juan in 1856.

-The link between anosmia and hypogonadism was noted already in 1856 by the Spanish physician Aureliano Maestre de San Juan who described a 40-year old male who, upon autopsy, exhibited absent olfactory bulbs, undeveloped testicles, micropenis, and lack of pubic hair.
+The link between anosmia and hypogonadism had already been noted by Spanish doctor Aureliano Maestre de San Juan in 1856, who described a 40-year old male who, upon autopsy, exhibited absent olfactory bulbs, undeveloped testicles, micropenis, and lack of pubic hair.

 A 1961 case report by the Austrian pathologist Richard Ladislaus Heschl noted an association between male hypogonadism (including an unmasculinised larynx, and sparse body and pubic hair) and anatomical absence of the olfactory nerves, bulb, and tract.
 The case is later cited by Richard von Krafft-Ebing in his seminal Psychopathia Sexualis while discussing the role of olfaction in the physiology of the sexual response:

 A case mentioned by Heschl [...] is remarkable, where the absence of both olfactory lobes was accompanied by imperfectly developed genitals.
 It was the case of a man aged 45, in all respects well developed, with the exception of the testicles, which were not larger than beans and contained no seminal canals, and the larynx, which seemed to be of feminine dimensions.
 Every trace of olfactory nerves was wanting, and the trigona olfactoria and the furrow on the under surface of the anterior lobes were absent.
 The perforations of the ethmoid plate were sparingly present, and occupied by nerveless processes of the dura instead of by nerves.
 In the mucous membrane of the nose there was also an absence of nerves.